Planetable/Planet/Technotes/PlanetInternalLinks.md

 - The planet link is valid

 Article links will be redirect to the article and planet if:
-- The article is from my planet, and:
+- The article is from mine or followed, and:
   - Current selected planet is a different planet.
   - It is not in the article list of selected sidebar (today, unread or star)
-- The article is from a following planet, and:
-  - Current selected planet is a different planet.
-  - It is not in the article list of selected sidebar (today, unread or star)

 Article links will be redirect to the article if:
-- The article is from my planet, and:
+- The article is from my planet or followed, and:
-  - It is not the current article
-  - It is in the article list of selected sidebar (today, unread or star)
-- The article is from a following planet, and:
   - It is not the current article
   - It is in the article list of selected sidebar (today, unread or star)